Updated: 2020-08-06 by

 More information for large businesses.
 If you have 50 or more FTEs, see Understanding the Employer Mandate to learn more about what Obamacare requires you to do.

 You may also be interested in:

-What sole proprietors and independent contractors in Massachusetts should know about health insurance under the Affordable Care Act -- also known as the ACA or Obamacare.
+What sole proprietors and independent contractors in Massachusetts should know about health insurance under the Affordable Care Act (Obamacare).

 Under the Affordable Care Act (Obamacare), beginning in 2015, Massachusetts businesses that employ 50 or more full-time-equivalent workers will have to offer insurance coverage or face a tax penalty, called the "employer shared responsibility payment."

 Learn what the Affordable Care Act (Obamacare) means for unemployed residents of Massachusetts, including new options for health insurance coverage.